 Protect From Furniture

 Use self-adhesive felt pads on flat furniture feet to protect the floor from excessive scratching, and use felt based castor cups under wheeled furniture.
 A purpose made polypropylene floor mat must be used below wheeled office chairs.
 (Note: Heavy scratching will break the seal of the lacquer causing damage to the timber by ingress of dirt and moisture from cleaning.)
 Felt pads also give an added advantage of making heavy furniture easier to move.

-Keep pet’s claws well trimmed to avoid scratches and protect areas where they sleep and feed to avoid damage from moisture and spills.
+A) Keep pets’ claws well trimmed to avoid scratches and protect areas where they sleep and feed to avoid damage from moisture and spills.

 Clean Up Spills

 Avoid standing water or liquid.
-Mop up any liquid spills quickly and never allow spills to stay on the surface for any length of time.
+Wipe up any liquid spills quickly and never allow spills to stay on the surface for any length of time.
 If moisture ingresses into the surface of your floor it may cause lasting damage.
 Oil and oil fried food can react with oiled surfaces and should be wiped up directly.

-Daily/weekly cleaning consists of sweeping with a soft broom or dust attracting flat head mop.
+Daily/weekly cleaning consists of sweeping and vacuum cleaning.
+Sweep with a soft broom or dust-attracting flat head mop.
 When choosing a vacuum cleaner make sure it has a hard floor or parquet setting.
 Before you vacuum make sure this setting is selected and check the vacuum end for debris which could cause scratches.
-Floors can be periodically cleaned with an appropriate spray cleaning and mop pad or a well wrung out mop, avoiding use of excess moisture.
-NEVER WET MOP WOODEN FLOORS.
-All spills must be wiped up immediately with an absorbent kitchen towel.
+Floors can be periodically damp cleaned with an appropriate spray cleaning and mop pad or a well wrung out mop, avoiding use of excess moisture.
+NEVER WET MOP OR STEAM CLEAN WOODEN FLOORS.
+All spills should be wiped up immediately with an absorbent kitchen towel.
 Avoid abrasive micro fibre cloths and wet wipes. which can react with the lacquer or oil and remove the finish.